mosip/id-authentication/design/registration/registration-packetcreation.md

 -   Cache :

-    -   Enrollment packet data shouldn't be cached and clear off all the data from the JVM local memory once the packet is created in local hard disk.
+    -   Registration packet data shouldn't be cached and clear off all the data from the JVM local memory once the packet is created in local hard disk.